(Disclaimer: this page contains affiliate links, meaning if you make a purchase, I will get a small commission at no cost to you.)

 Derma – E Overnight Peel with Alpha Hydroxy Acids – Derma E Overnight Peel contains 5% Alpha Hydroxy Acids (AHA) for safe, effective removal of dead surface skin cells.
 With every use, skin tone becomes more radiant, pigmentation is evened and age spots are visibly diminished.
 100% vegan, cruelty-free, paraben-free, sulfate-free, mineral oil-free, lanolin-free, gluten free, GMO-free.

-The Ordinary Glycolic Acid 7% Toning Solution – It has 7 percent glycolic acid, along with soothing aloe vera, so your skin sloughs.
+The Ordinary Glycolic Acid 7% Toning Solution – It has 7 percent glycolic acid, it also has aloe vera to smooth skin peeling.

 First Aid Beauty Facial Radiance Pads – pads that are suitable for daily use.
 Contain Lactic Acid, Glycolic Acid, Lemon Peel, and Indian Gooseberry.
 It is free of parabens, sulphates and phtalates.
 Suitable for any type of skin including sensitive.